ralfisalhon/go/new/index.md

 ---
 layout: page
-title: Creating a GO Link
+title: Adding a Project or Resource
-description: "Instructions on how to install and customize the modern Jekyll theme HPSTR."
+description: "Adding a new link to the project and resources archive"
 modified: 2016-10-01
 header: true
 animate: false